Sequoiadendron giganteum: United States and Canada

 In the northeastern US there has been some limited success in growing the species, but growth is much slower there, and it is prone to Cercospora and Kabatina fungal diseases due to the hot, humid summer climate there.
 A tree at Blithewold Gardens, in Bristol, Rhode Island, is reported to be 27 m tall, reportedly the tallest in the New England states.
 The tree at the Tyler Arboretum in Delaware County, Pennsylvania, at 29.1 m may be the tallest in the northeast.
 Specimens also grow in the Arnold Arboretum in Boston, Massachusetts (planted 1972, 18 m tall in 1998), at Longwood Gardens near Wilmington, Delaware, in the New Jersey State Botanical Garden at Skylands in Ringwood State Park, Ringwood, New Jersey, and in the Finger Lakes region of New York.
 Private plantings of giant sequoias around the Middle Atlantic States are not uncommon, and other publicly accessible specimens can be visited at the U.S. National Arboretum in Washington, D.C.
-A few trees have been established in Colorado as well.
+A few trees have been established in Colorado and New Mexico as far south as Albuquerque where it is sparsely found and with little to no supplemental irrigation leading to reduced growth, but showing its drought resistance.
 Additionally, numerous sequoias have been planted with success in the state of Michigan.

 A cold-tolerant cultivar 'Hazel Smith' selected in about 1960 is proving more successful in the northeastern US.
 This clone was the sole survivor of several hundred seedlings grown at a nursery in New Jersey.
 The U.S. National Arboretum has a specimen grown from a cutting in 1970 that can be seen in the Gotelli Conifer Collection.